schell/steeloverseer/README.md

 It is
 -----
-A command line tool that responds to filesystem events.
-Users can provide regular expressions to match on filepaths and shell commands to execute in serial when matches are found.
-Displays text using a subset of available primary colors.
+A development tool that runs commands when certain files are updated, added or deleted.

+Steeloverseer watches files whose names match a regular expression and then runs a series of commands when those files are updated.

 Specifically
 ------------
 A filesystem event occurs when a file is added, deleted or updated.
-If this event happens in the directory you specified using `-d DIRECTORY`, steeloverseer will match the event's filepath against the patterns you provided with `-p PATTERN`.
-If a match is found steeloverseer will run the commands provided with `-c COMMAND` in serial until all exit successfully, one fails or one hangs.
+If this event happens on a file that matches one of the patterns provided with the `-p PATTERN` flag then steeloverseer will run the commands provided with the `-c COMMAND` flag.
+These commands will be performed in serial until one hangs, fails or all exit successfully.

 You can provide multiple patterns and multiple commands, ie:

     sos -c "git status" -c "echo hi world" -p "hs" -p "md"

+You can seperately specify the directory to run in with `-d DIRECTORY`.
+The default is `.`.

 This will execute `git status` followed by `echo hi world` whenever files matching "hs" or "md" are changed. `-d DIRECTORY`